-Will they need a special microphone and/or headphones?
+Will students need a special microphone and/or headphones?

-- No, they won’t need anything special, as long as their device has a built-in camera and microphone.
+- No, students won’t need anything special, as long as their device has a built-in camera and microphone.
 Although not required, headphones with a built-in microphone are helpful.
-The headphones will allow for your students to hear the class clearly (and likely will be appreciated by others in your household!)
+The headphones will allow for your students to hear the class clearly (and likely will be appreciated by others in your household!).